Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 How to register my image series?
 --------------------------------

 .. tip::  It is recommended to register one section located in the beginning and end of the series as the first step in the registration process.
-This is because WebAlign automatically updatesthe position of remaining sections based on the section numbering, making the registration process more efficient.
+This is because WebAlign automatically updates the position of remaining sections based on the section numbering, making the registration process more efficient.

 .. image:: images/WebAlign_updated.PNG